Skip to main content

 Health and Medical

-Malaria is extremely common in Guinea-Bissau, while schistosomiasis, African sleeping sickness, lymphatic filariasis, and onchocerciasis are also present.
-Outbreaks of cholera are also common.
+Malaria is extremely common in Guinea-Bissau, and schistosomiasis, African sleeping sickness, and onchocerciasis are also present.
+Cholera outbreaks are also common.
+Vaccines before travel are also required, for example, for yellow fever.
 Medical facilities are limited, even in the capital, and most non-routine procedures require evacuation to a country with more advanced medical facilities.
 Pharmaceutical and medical supply shortages are also common.
 Tap water is not considered fit for consumption unless boiled or chemically treated.

 Political